godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 $ wdio wdio.conf.js
 ```

-Check the [SauceLabs Dashboard](https://saucelabs.com/beta/dashboard/tests) to make sure the test has run.
+Check the [Sauce Labs Dashboard](https://saucelabs.com/beta/dashboard/tests) to make sure the test has run.
 The WebDriverIO Sauce service automatically sets test labels and results.

 ## Part 3: Running on Real Devices
-SauceLabs also provides real device a testing solution through the TestObject platform.
+Sauce Labs also provides real device a testing solution through the TestObject platform.
 With some minor changes to the above `wdio.conf`, we can run UI tests on real devices.

 First, create a project in the [TestObject dashboard](https://app.testobject.com/) and upload your `.ipa` or `.apk` file.

-There is no official WebDriverIO TestObject service and at the time of writing this blog, SauceLabs and TestObject do not share the same API calls.
+There is no official WebDriverIO TestObject service and at the time of writing this blog, Sauce Labs and TestObject do not share the same API calls.

 **Update `wdio.conf` file:**
 ```diff